Duho-Choi/Duho-Choi/README.md

 ## Hi there 👋

-I'm Duho Choi, who's currently a freshman and learning C++ programming in Digipen regular course at Keimyung University.
+I'm Duho Choi.
+I'm currently sophomore and learning C++, OpenGL programming stuff in Digipen regular course at Keimyung University.

 I'm from Daegu, Republic of Korea.
 I lived for about 20 years in this City.